 - Overcrowding – the number of bedrooms in your home is inadequate considering the ages and genders of the household members

 - Currently living with a friend or relative for what is meant to be a temporary stay

 - More than 35% of your monthly income is currently spent on housing

-- My yearly family income is at least 40% and no more than 70% of the 2020 median family income for Volusia County ($64,900), adjusted for household size.
+- The household income is within the below listed guidelines for 2022 Annual Median Income for Volusia County ($65,904), adjusted for household size.
 See the chart below for income guidelines.

 |Household Size||1 Person||2 Person||3 Person||4 Person||5 Person||6 Person||7 Person||8 Person|